insightsengineering/random.cdisc.data/README.md

 # TODO

-* Use medra data for `adae` (in sysdat, see `aae` in `R/deprecated.R`)
+* Use MedDRA data for `adae` (in sysdat, see `aae` in `R/deprecated.R`)

 * Make the lookup tables and other scoped data objects arguments of the functions

 * Add date variables and associated analysis date/study day to all domains

 * Ensure related variable and related record values maintain data integrity.
-Both within and across domains.
+Both within and across domains